Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample2-backup-restore/sample2-backup-restore.md

 ## Restoring a secret

-In order to restore a secret we need to call RestoreSecretBackup api passing in the byte vector obtained at the previous(backup) step.
+Call RestoreSecretBackup  to restore a secret from a backup  obtained at the previous(backup) step.

 ```cpp Snippet:SecretSample2RestoreSecret
 std::cout << "\t-Restore Secret" << std::endl;